 Dr Martin Duncan

-Dr Martin Duncan consults privately here at Canberra Eye Hospital.
+Dr Martin Duncan consults privately here at Canberra Eye Surgeons.
 His main areas of interest include cataract and eyelid surgery, and macular degeneration.

 He obtained Fellowship of the Royal Australian and New Zealand College of Ophthalmologists and Royal Australasian College of Surgeons in 1998 after working in England and completing his Registrar training at Sydney Eye Hospital.
 There he was awarded a travelling scholarship for further postgraduate study in England and more recently he undertook qualifications in Cataract and Refractive Surgery at Sydney University.

 As a Visiting Medical Officer at Calvary and Canberra Hospitals he has regular operating lists and supervises training eye specialists in anterior segment and eyelid surgery.
 Private surgeries are performed at Canberra Microsurgery in Phillip.
 He also lectures at The Australian University Medical School, has served on the ACT Medical Board and remains a member of the Australasian and American Societies of Cataract and Refractive Surgeons.